Elizabeth Dorn Lublin

 “Wearing the White Ribbon of Reform and the Banner of Civic Duty: Yajima Kajiko and the Japan Woman’s Christian Temperance Union in the Meiji Period.”
 U.S.-Japan Women’s Journal, nos.
 30-31 (2006): 60-79.

 “Crusading against Prostitution: The Woman’s Christian Temperance Union in Meiji Japan.”
-Japanese Religions29, nos.
+Japanese Religions 29, nos.
 1-2 (January 2004): 29-43.

 “Selected Bibliography of Japanese-Language Sources on Drinking, the Woman’s Christian Temperance Union, and Reform Activism in Japan.”
 The Social History of Alcohol Review 16, nos.
-1-4 (Fall 2001/Spring 2002): 335-43.
+1-4 (Fall 2001/Spring 2002): 335-343.

 “Pollution Relief and the Japan Woman’s Christian Temperance Union.”
 Asian Cultural Studies 27 (2001): 49-58.

-Courses taught by Elizabeth Lublin
+Courses taught by Elizabeth Dorn Lublin

-Fall Term 2024 (future)
+Fall Term 2024 (current)

-Winter Term 2024 (current)
+Winter Term 2024

 Winter Term 2023